-Another style of connecting your hip bucket to your tool belt is referred to as a slide on, detachable clip, and is specific to Moerman brand.
+Another style of connecting your hip bucket to your tool belt is referred to as a slide on, detachable clip, and is specific to the Moerman brand.
 This style clip can slide your hip bucket on and off your belt, as well as give you the ability to detach the hip bucket while leaving the clip on the belt.
 This style also keeps the hip bucket high on your leg.

 Fixed Clip Style

-The last popular style of attachment offered on hip buckets is called fixed.
+The last popular style of attachment offered on hip buckets is fixed.
 As the name implies, this hip bucket is fixed onto your tool belt.
 It consists of a nylon loop that can only be removed by sliding on and off the loop from the tool belt itself.
-This style is great for window cleaners that constantly like to have his or her hip bucket on their side.
+This style is great for window cleaners that like to have his or her hip bucket on their side.

-Another characteristic of hip buckets is whether or not they have a leg string, which is essentially a string that ties around your leg to reduce the hip bucket from swaying and any spills that may result from such.
-Some of the hip buckets that lay higher up on the window cleaners leg don’t have a leg string because the buckets themselves sway less because they are higher on the leg.
-This difference is really a matter of personal preference.
+Another characteristic of hip buckets is whether or not they have a leg string, which is essentially a string that ties around your leg to reduce the hip bucket from swaying.
+Some of the hip buckets that lay higher up on the window cleaners leg don’t have a leg string because the buckets themselves sway less.
+This difference is a matter of personal preference.
 Even if you get a hip bucket that includes leg string, you can choose not to use it.

-The last significant difference is how many slots each hip bucket is designed with.
+The last significant difference is how many slots each hip bucket has.
 This determines the number of tools you can hold, in some cases, even dictating which tools can be held where.
 Generally, most hip buckets are designed with one large slot, used for your t-bar and washer, and a few smaller slots for your squeegees.

-Triple Crown Hip BucketTriple Crown hip buckets have four slots, one large slot for t-bars and three smaller slots for squeegees.
+Triple Crown hip buckets have four slots, one large slot for t-bars, and three smaller slots for squeegees.
 These are offered with a detachable clip style, as well as a semi-detachable clip.
 All Triple Crown hip buckets come with a leg string and four legs that allow for the hip bucket to stand up on its own.

 The Pulex hip bucket also offers four slots, with respective tool uses.
-These hip buckets are offered with detachable clip styles and fixed style.
+These hip buckets are offered with detachable clip styles and fixed styles.
 These hip buckets also come with the leg string characteristic.

-The next style is the Moerman hip bucket, which is designed with three slots, one large for your t-bar and washer, and two slots for your squeegee.
-One unique thing about these hip buckets is that the squeegee slots are designed to be “inside” the large slot.
+The next style is the Moerman hip bucket, which is designed with three slots, one large for your t-bar and washer, and two for your squeegees.
+One unique aspect of these hip buckets is that the squeegee slots are designed to be “inside” the large slot.
 The Moerman hip bucket is available in the sliding, detachable clip style.
-It is also a good example of a hip bucket without a leg string, due to the fact that the bucket itself lays higher on the leg than others.
+It is also a good example of a hip bucket without a leg string, due to the fact that the bucket itself sits higher on the leg than others.

-Ettore Hip BucketThe Ettore hip bucket come with two slots, one for your t-bar and washer and one for your squeegee.
+The Ettore hip bucket comes with two slots, one for your t-bar and washer and one for your squeegee.
 They come in detachable clip style or fixed style.

 The Unger Ninja Bucket comes with four slots, one large slot for your washer, two slots for your squeegees, and one slot specifically designed for a single edge razor.

-The final hip bucket that we discuss is the general Unger brand hip bucket.
-It comes with three slots, one large slot for your t-bar, one smaller slot for you squeegee, and one even smaller slot for a single edged razor.
+The final hip bucket that we discuss is the general Unger hip bucket.
+It comes with three slots, one large slot for your t-bar, one smaller slot for your squeegee, and one even smaller slot for a single-edged razor.